mistic100/HyperCube/README.md

 	- `A=X` (X=0-1): animate the pattern (uses current `SPEED`)
 	- `Z=X` (X=1-10): display the full pattern all at once or only a smaller portion
 	- `C=X`: definition of up to 16 color stops, three character each, from `000` to `FFF`

+*Note*: When controlled over Bluetooth, the controller must send a single `#` char and wait for the `OK` response before sending the command.
+This is done to pause the FastLED processing and have enough CPU cycles to consume the larger request.

 #### Examples of custom color pattern